Table of Contents[Hide][Show]

 What I loved most about the Museum of International Folk Art was the amount of hands-on activities for kids.
 As with most museums, there’s a lot of “don’t touch,” but it’s nicely balanced with things kids can get tactile with.
 Check their website for info on current exhibits.

-Admission is $7.00 for New Mexico residents and $12.00 for non-residents.
-Children under 16 are free.
+There’s an admission charge for anyone ages 16 and older with discounts for New Mexico residents.
 The Culture Pass mentioned above includes the Museum of International Folk Art.

 If you’re interested in a docent-led tour, contact the museum directly to see what’s available.